ProductAlchemist/porter-case-studies/lending-platform.md

 **4. Flexible Payment Option (FPO) - Recovery Innovation**

-For suspended partners who couldn't pay full dues immediately, I designed a "pay to unlock" model.
+For suspended partners who couldn't pay full dues immediately, We designed a "pay to unlock" model.

 - **What it does:** Partners can unlock 7-day platform access by paying ₹500, creating a repeatable recovery loop
 - **Why it matters:** Used by 2,200+ partners (35% of defaulted NPAs), recovering ₹2 Cr+ incrementally